Ncorpi$\mathcal{O}$N : A $\mathcal{O}(N)$ software for N-body integration in collisional and fragmenting systems: Resolving collisions

 Equations (\ref{n_fragments}) and (\ref{tail_mass}) show that a realistic description verifies $0<\beta<3$.
 Combining them, we obtain, for $n\geq2$, the mass of the $n^{\text{th}}$ largest fragment from the recursive expression

-This approach predicts an infinite number of fragments, and the partial mass $\tilde{m}_1+\cdots+\tilde{m}_n$ slowly tends to $M$ as $n$ goes to infinity.
+This approach predicts an infinite number of fragments, and the partial mass $\tilde{m}_1+\cdots+\tilde{m}_n$ slowly converges towards $M$ as $n$ goes to infinity.
 Some truncation rule on the fragment sizes has to be defined to prevent a too large number of fragments.
 Equation (\ref{nth_fragment_recurrence}) gives for the mass of the second largest fragment

 Assuming that the tail is made up only of fragments of mass $\tilde{m}_2$, $\tilde{N}$ is defined as the number of fragments in the tail.
 From SPH simulations in the gravity regime, \citet{LeinhardtStewart2012} fit $\beta=2.85$, which yields $\tilde{N}=38$.
 In order not to overcomplicate, we assume for Ncorpi$\OO$N that all the fragments of the tail have a mass $\tilde{m}_2$.
 The user chooses $\tilde{N}$ and Eq. (\ref{tilde_m2}) is used to determine $\tilde{m}_2$ and the exponent $\beta$ of the power law.
+The fragmenting collision can be synthetized with the following schema:

-\subsubsection{The fragmentation model of Ncorpi$\OO$N}
+\subsubsection{The fragmentation model of Ncorpi$\OO\!$N}

 The built-in fragmentation model of Ncorpi$\OO$N proceeds as follow.
 In the parameter file, the user defines a mass threshold \smash{$m^{(0)}$} (We use $m^{(0)}=5\times10^{-9}\Mearth$ for our work about the Moon formation), such that: \begin{itemize} \item If \smash{$\tilde{m}_2\geq m^{(0)}$}, then the two moonlets are broken into $\tilde{N}+1$ pieces, where the largest fragment has a mass $\tilde{m}=M-\check{m}$ given by Eq. (\ref{m_check}), and the $\tilde{N}$ other fragments have a mass $\tilde{m}_2$ given by Eq. (\ref{tilde_m2}). \item If \smash{$\tilde{m}_2< m^{(0)}\leq\check{m}$}, then the tail is made up of one unique fragment of mass \smash{$\tilde{N}\tilde{m}_2=\check{m}$}. \item If \smash{$\check{m}<m^{(0)}$}, then the collision results in a merger. \item If $\tilde{m}<M/10$, then the impact is super-catastrophic.
 Equation (\ref{super_catastrophic}) is used and the tail is discarded. \item The largest fragment is given velocity $\tilde{\vect{v}}$ and position $\tilde{\vect{r}}$ determined in Sect. \ref{sec_momentum}, whereas the $\tilde{N}$ (\textit{resp}. one) other fragments have velocities $\tilde{\vect{v}}_1,\;\tilde{\vect{v}}_2,\;\cdots,\;\tilde{\vect{v}}_{\tilde{N}}$ (\textit{resp}. $\check{\vect{v}}$) determined in Sect. \ref{sec_velocities}. \end{itemize}